Culturally Responsive Teaching: Examples, Strategies & Activities for SuccessAll Posts

 Interested in other teaching strategies to deploy in your classroom?

 Culturally-responsive teaching strategies overlap in important ways with many other pedagogical approaches.
-Consider researching other teaching strategies to help bolster your approach, or combine different elements of each strategy!
+Consider researching other teaching and instructional strategies to help bolster your approach, or combine different elements of each strategy!

 - Active learning strategies empower, engage, and stimulate your students as they put them at the center of the learning process.

-- In contrast to traditional learning activities, experiential learning activities aim to develop knowledge and skills through direct, firsthand experience.
+- Experiential learning activities, in contrast to traditional learning activities, aim to develop knowledge and skills through direct, firsthand experience.

-- Project-based learning involves an open-ended approach that sees students work alone or collectively to work on an engaging, intricate curriculum-related questions or challengse.
+- Project-based learning involves an open-ended approach that sees students work alone or collectively to work on engaging, intricate curriculum-related questions or challenges..

 - Inquiry-based learning is broken down into four categories, all of which emphasize student questions, ideas and analyses.